Zoom (Rachid Taha album)

-Zoom is the ninth and final studio album by French–Algerian singer Rachid Taha.
+Zoom is the ninth and final studio album by French–Algerian singer Rachid Taha, prior to his death in 2018.
 It was released by Wrasse Records on 2 April 2013.
 It was produced by guitarist Justin Adams, with featured guests Mick Jones and Brian Eno.
 Jones also toured with Rachid Taha as part of the Zoom project.

 "Now or Never" (words & music by Aaron Schroeder & Wally Gold and previously recorded by Elvis Presley) features Jeanne Added singing in English.
 The video clip was directed by Marc-Antoine Serra and was shot in Naples.
 A video clip was also made for "Voilà, Voilà".